Learn how to make your own custom IKEA wood crates planter boxes for flowers, herbs or plants using garden stencils, stain and funky hardware details!

 Click above to watch a short video of the staining process not shown in this post.

-So if you’re in the market for a fun spring / summer project for yourself or as a workshop idea, I’m certainly a fan of these little garden crates!
+So if you’re in the market for a fun spring / summer project for yourself or as a small business workshop idea, I’m certainly a fan of these little garden crates myself!

-Which one is your favorite?
+Which garden crate is your favorite?
 How would you use them?

 More garden-themed projects: